Mykolaiv: History

 In the course of Operation Barbarossa Mykolaiv was occupied on 16 August 1941 by German invaders.
-In September, German forces massacred over 35,000 non-combatants, many of them Jews, in the city and its region.
+In September, German forces massacred over 35,000 non-combatants, most of them Jews, in the city and its region.
+In April 1942, the Stalag 364 prisoner-of-war camp was relocated from Rzeszów in German-occupied Poland to Mykolaiv.
+It was dissolved in December 1943.
 During the occupation, an underground partisan sabotage group, the Mykolaiv Center, conducted guerilla activities.
-On 28 March 1944 the city was liberated, in part because of Soviet Senior Lieutenant Konstantin F. Olshansky's paratroopers and their daring raid during which the majority of his troops were killed.
+On 28 March 1944 the city was liberated, in part because of Soviet Senior Lieutenant Konstantin F. Olshansky's marines and their daring raid during which the majority of his troops were killed.

 In the post-war period Mykolaiv became one of the shipbuilding centers of the USSR, with three shipyards: Black Sea, 61 Kommunara, and Okean.

 The asteroid 8141 Nikolaev (1982 SO4) was discovered in 1982 by Nikolai Chernykh at the Crimean Astrophysical Observatory and was named in honor of the city.

 In March 2012, Mykolaiv gained international notoriety for lawlessness and police corruption following the rape and murder of Oksana Makar.
 Her three attackers were apprehended, but two were released because of family connections to local government officials.
 After a media outcry and public protests, all three attackers were charged with her murder.

 During the Euromaidan protests of 2013–2014, Mykolayiv was the scene of anti-Yanukovich protests.
 After the victory of Euromaidan, the situation calmed down somewhat until 7 April 2014, when some pro-Russians tried to take over the local administration building.
 Pro-Ukrainians stopped them from taking over the administration building and destroyed the pro-Russian camp not far from it, after which the situation in the city became calm.

 Until 18 July 2020, Mykolaiv was incorporated as a city of oblast significance.
 It also served as the administrative center of Mykolaiv and Vitovka Raions even though it did not belong to any of these raions.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Mykolaiv Oblast to four, the city of Mykolaiv was merged into Mykolaiv Raion.

-In February and March 2022, during the 2022 Russian invasion of Ukraine, Russian military forces attacked Mykolaiv and placed it under siege.
+In February and March 2022, during the Russian invasion of Ukraine, Russian military forces attacked Mykolaiv and placed it under siege.
 Ukrainian forces barred Russian forces from the city, though Russian artillery continued to shell it.
+By July, half of the pre-war population had left the city.

+Following a Russian strike against the main waterline connecting Mykolaiv with Dnipro river on 12 April 2022, local inhabitants were left without access to centralized water supply for almost a month.
+Later, water for the needs of the city's population was being procured from local rivers.
+On 7 October 2025 Oleksiy Kuleba, Minister of Communities and Territorial Development of Ukraine, officially reported, that centralized supply of freshwater to the city has been resumed after the completion of a new water pipeline.